ciptard/signpost/README.md

 ### Configuration

-Markdown-CMS also includes a configuration (`$config`) array, allowing you to access options from anywhere in your installation.
+Signpost also includes a configuration (`$config`) array, allowing you to access options from anywhere in your installation.
 Four settings are already included for you, however you can add your own values by editing the `settings.php` file (located in the root of your installation).
 The default options available to you are:

 * `$config['site_title']` - The title of your installation.
 * `$config['base_url']` - The URL of your installation.